lokijota/Azure-RPi-BME680/README.md

 3. **Azure**: data received in an Azure IoT Hub is read by Azure Stream Analytics
 4. **Azure**: an Azure Stream Analytics job pushes the data into an Azure SQL Database
+    - Raw data is stored as "Bronze"
+    - Further processing is done to aggregate and remove peaks, for Silver data
 5. **PowerPI** is used to do visualizations on the data read from the Azure SQL Database.

 This is the big picture overview as of writing.
 I've noticed from data I've already gathered that there are both "bad readings" (reported by the sensor) that have to be ignored, and anomalies that have to either removed from the data or smoothed out.
 I'll add steps above (probably in Stream Analytics) to handle these.